 1. Experience the Winterfest Lights

-2. Winter Hikes in the Great Smoky Mountain National Park
+3. Take a Winter Hike in the Great Smoky Mountain National Park

 There is truly something special about hiking in the Great Smoky Mountains National Park in the winter.
 Many people probably don’t think hiking in the winter sounds very fun, but there some things in the park you can only see in the winter!